Chapter Twelve · For Grandparents

 $95,000

-Single grandparent (5 x $19,000). $190,000 for a married couple.
-Front-load five years of gifts into a 529 plan in one year.
+Single grandparent (5 × $19,000). $190,000 for a married couple.
+Front-load five years of gifts into a 529 in one year.
 No additional gifts to that grandchild for 5 years.
-Powerful for college savings and estate reduction.
+Powerful for estate reduction.

-Major change since 2024-2025 FAFSA: Grandparent-owned 529 plans are no longer counted on FAFSA.
-Previously, distributions from grandparent 529s were reported as untaxed student income, reducing aid by up to 50% of the distribution amount.
-This penalty made many families avoid grandparent 529 contributions entirely.
+Major change since 2024-2025 FAFSA: grandparent-owned 529 plans are no longer counted.
+Previously, distributions from grandparent 529s were reported as untaxed student income, reducing aid by up to 50% of the distribution.
+The penalty made many families avoid grandparent 529 contributions entirely.

 Grandparent 529 distributions are not reported on FAFSA.
 Zero impact on financial aid eligibility.

-Grandparents can open a UTMA/UGMA custodial account and serve as the custodian.
+Grandparents can open a UTMA / UGMA account and serve as custodian.
 The money is an irrevocable gift to the grandchild.
 Key considerations:

 Irrevocable gift

-Once contributed, the money legally belongs to the grandchild.
-The grandparent cannot take it back or redirect it to another grandchild.
+Once contributed, the money belongs to the grandchild.
+The grandparent cannot take it back or redirect to another grandchild.

 Age of majority

-The grandchild gains full, unrestricted control at 18 or 21 depending on the state.
-There are no restrictions on how they spend it.
+The grandchild gains full unrestricted control at 18 or 21 depending on state.
+There are no restrictions on spending.

 FAFSA impact

-Custodial accounts count as student assets on FAFSA and are assessed at 20% per year.
-For families expecting to apply for financial aid, a 529 plan is a better choice.
+Custodial accounts count as student assets and are assessed at 20% per year.
+For families expecting need-based aid, a 529 is better.

 Flexible use